NeoNav-Team/neonav-client-web/README.md

 Environment values that can be passed in via a `.env` file include `NODE_ENV`, `CERT_PATH`, `LOCAL_DOMAIN`, `LOCAL_PORT`

+Optionally, you can add a cache threshold to the fetch via `NEXT_PUBLIC_LAST_FETCHED_LIMIT` in minutes.

 ### Troubleshooting
 - logins for this client can be done through https://auth.neonav.net
 - it is suggested to map `local.neonav.net` to localhost on your development machine.
 The method to do this varies from each machine, but one method can be seen [here](https://ecompile.io/blog/localhost-custom-domain-name)